martinghunt/slurmzy/README.md

 When things fail, some columns do not have information (this is a work in progess and things may improve).

+Any `.o` files that have no run information will be ignored, and not appear in the output.
+This means you can safely get the stats of jobs where you know some will still be running.
+For example running `slurmzy ostats *.o` gets stats of all the finished jobs in your current directory and not report on the jobs that are in progress.

 Options to `ostats` are:

 ```